mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 This chatbot web application allows you to interact with large language model Bio-GPT to query PubMed,which is an extensive and comprehensive biomedical literature knowledge database.
 This application not only aims at providing various context-based answers to targeted queries but also helping researches to explore potential subtle relationships.

 ### More about BioGPT:
-BioGPT is a generative pre-trained transformer for biomedical text generation and mining developed by microsoft.
+BioGPT is a generative pre-trained transformer for biomedical text generation and mining developed by Mcrosoft.
 It is trained on millions of previously published biomedical research articles.
-The original paper about it can be found in this link. [click here](https://academic.oup.com/bib/article-abstract/23/6/bbac409/6713511?redirectedFrom=fulltext)
+The original paper about it can be found here [Article link](https://academic.oup.com/bib/article-abstract/23/6/bbac409/6713511?redirectedFrom=fulltext)

 BioGPT can perform tasks such as answering questions, extracting relevant data, and generating text relevant to biomedical literature, for example, as a potential drug development application, BioGPT can generate descriptions of a specific therapeutic class—such as
  “Janus kinase 3 (JAK-3)”—or of a specific therapy—such as “Apricitabine.”
-If you are interested in more details, you can read this article [click here](https://www.clinicaltrialsarena.com/news/biogpt-healthcare/?cf-view)
+If you are interested in more details about this, you can read this article [Article link](https://www.clinicaltrialsarena.com/news/biogpt-healthcare/?cf-view)

 ### ChatBot Installation